 - The Title I Office recognizes the parent as the child’s first and lifelong teacher.
 It is essential to involve parents in educational decisions as caring advocates for their children.
 The Title I Office staff is committed to promoting the involvement of all parents of students in the Title I program.

 - The Title I Office staff supports collaboration with parents and the community as participants in school governance and as active partners in forwarding the school system’s goals and philosophy.

-Parents are Involved in the Development of The Title I Plan
+Parents are Involved in the Development of the Title I Plan

-- The Title I Office staff will involve parents in the development and evaluation of the HCPSS Title I Parent, Family, and Community Involvement Plan by meeting with parents of Title I students, at least once a year, for feedback on the Plan’s content and effectiveness.
+- The Title I staff will involve parents in the development and evaluation of the HCPSS Title I Parent, Family, and Community Involvement Plan by meeting with parents of Title I students, at least once a year, for feedback on the Plan’s content and effectiveness.

 The Role of the Title I Office

-- The Title I Office staff meets with the administrators and teachers of each of the Title I schools, on a monthly basis, to provide professional learning and technical assistance.
+- The Title I Office staff meet with the administrators and teachers of each of the Title I schools, on a monthly basis, to provide professional learning and technical assistance.
 The training covers such topics as increasing parent involvement, maximizing student progress, and using data to inform instruction and intervention.